 This CSS interview question tests whether you can explain CSS media queries: breakpoint strategy, user preferences, and pitfalls, connect it to production trade-offs, and handle common follow-up questions.

-- CSS media queries: breakpoint strategy, user preferences, and pitfalls explanation without falling back to memorized docs wording
+- CSS media queries: breakpoint strategy, user preferences, and pitfalls explanation without falling back to memorized definitions

 - Responsive and Media Queries reasoning, edge cases, and production failure modes